wavefrontHQ/docs/pages/doc/integrations_tmc.md

 Starting June 26th, Operations for Applications becomes a service on the VMware Cloud services platform.

-* If your Operations for Applications service **is** onboarded to VMware Cloud services, generate the API token in the VMware Cloud Services Console.
+* If your Operations for Applications service **is** onboarded to VMware Cloud services, generate the API token in the VMware Cloud Services Console or use server to server app credentials.
 It is recommended that you use a server to server app.
 For more information, see:

     * [How do I generate API tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html)
     * [How do I manage API tokens in my Organization](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-3A9C29E0-460B-4586-B51A-084443A960D0.html)
     * [Manage server to server apps](csp_server_to_server_apps.html)

 * If your Operations for Applications service is **not** onboarded to VMware Cloud services, use the procedure below to create a service account API token and use it with Tanzu Mission Control.

 1. Log in to your service instance as a user with the **Accounts** permission.
 2. Click the gear icon <i class="fa fa-cog"/> in the top right of the toolbar, select **Accounts**, and provide your password again when prompted.